joanna-analytics/customer_retention_and_revenue_analysis/README.md

 ## Project Overview
 This project analyses retail transaction data to identify customer retention patterns, revenue trends and high-value customer segments using SQL and Power BI.

-The project focuses on transforming raw transactional retail data into meaningful business insights and presenting them through an interactive business dashboard.
+The project focuses on transforming raw transactional retail data into meaningful business insights and presenting them through a professional business dashboard.

 ---